Carl Larsson Biography | Oil Paintings

 5-28-1853 Stockholm, SWE - 1-22-1919 Falun, SWEBack to Artist IndexView Artists Paintings

-After spending two summers in Barbizon, the refuge of the plein-air painters, he settled down with his Swedish painter colleagues in 1882 in Grez-sur-Loing, at a Scandinavian artists' colony outside Paris.
-It was there that he met the artist Karin Bergöö, who soon became his wife.
-This was to be a turning point in Larsson's life.
-In Grez, Carl Larsson painted some of his most important works, now in watercolor and very different from the oil painting technique he had previously employed.
+After several years working as an illustrator for books, magazines, and newspapers, Larsson at the age of twenty-four, decided to move Paris in 1877, he spent five frustrating years as a hardworking artist without any success.
+For two summers he had visited the refuge of the Plein-air painters, Barbizon outside Paris, where there was also a Scandinavian artists' colony, he settled down there with his new Swedish friends in 1882 at Grez-sur-Loing, where he met the artist Karin Bergöö, who became his wife.
+This was to be a defining moment in his life, Carl Larsson painted some of his most important works, in watercolor and very different from the oil paintings he had done before.

-Art Movement: Naturalism
+Art Movement: Naturalism.